Nuclearfossil/spacedinvaders/README.md

 ## Rationale

-For many, many years I've wanted to put together a tutorial in programming languages that would be appropriate for all ages and disciplines.
+For years I've wanted to put together a tutorial in programming languages that would be appropriate for all ages and disciplines.
 It's bothered me that there haven't been any 'accessible' tutorials out there; tutorials that go from zero to competency in a way that _everyone_ can understand.
-That is a really hard problem to try and get right.
+That is a difficult problem to try and get right.

-So I thougth I'd throw my hat into the ring on this one.
+So, I thought I'd throw my hat into the ring on this one.

 What we're going to build over the course of this series is a functional (not necessarily complete) Space Invaders clone.
 I chose this because:

 <ol type="a">
  <li>I'm a game developer by day.
 Write what you know.</li>
- <li>There's a buttload of source material that people can reference.</li>
+ <li>There's a butt load of source material that people can reference.</li>
  <li>Gameplay logic is trivial.</li>
  <li>It allows, at an incredibly low fidelity, us to cover a great deal of ground.</li>
 </ol>